 - Aquatic therapy, walking and exercising in a pool to help stabilize movement and gait

-- Vestibular therapy, for balance disorders, dizziness and vision problems
+- Vestibular therapy, for balance disorders, dizziness and vision problems, including American Institute of Balance certified therapists

 If you need help living independently, productively and enjoyably because of physical, mental or other challenges, you may benefit from occupational therapy at Lee's Summit Medical Center.
 Occupational therapy can help you master tasks needed for your daily life and self-care.